JoBCB/circulo-meio/Syntax_Process.md

     * other movements (how the sound travels; we can play with measurements system in sound and visual composition — how the absraction of such conventions is felt/ phisically experienced);

 ---
+_on sequence / dramaturgy:_

+* focus on interactions instead of individual coding of sound and visuals;
+* sequence *1* same as shared vocuabulary; *2* "dancers" disrupt the sequence.
+* main structure: do we keep circle + half?

+---

 _more notes on revisising the syntax:_